liamlacey/Shuttertone/README.md

 +   Percussion 1 - 37
 +   Percussion 2 - 43

+The above download link includes a demo Ableton Live 9 project to get you started.

 ## Future plans ##

 There are many things on my to-do list for this application: